eprendergast/venue-lister/README.md

 ### `npm test`

 Launches the Jest test runner in interactive watch mode.
 Snapshot tests were written for all main components and to test the 'getVenues' function in API.js.
-(Please note that testing was not something that was part of my curriculum at Flatiron School so these tests may not be 'best practice', but it is something I'm working on learning now!) <br />
+Please note that testing was not something that was part of my curriculum at Flatiron School so these tests may not be 'best practice', but I am working on learning testing now. <br />

 ## Design Decisions

-The bulk of the logic for the application is container within App.js.
+The bulk of the logic for the application is contained within App.js.
 'App' is a functional component which uses hooks to manage state in order to reduce the verbosity of using 'setState' and 'this'. <br/>

 The 'useEffect' hook makes a request to get the venue data from the API endpoint when the application is launched.
-The API logic is contained in a separate file, API.js, which helps reduce the length of the App.js file and encapsulates all API logic into one file. <br/>
+The API logic is contained in a separate file, API.js, which helps reduce the length of the App.js file and encapsulate all API logic into one file. <br/>

-App is responsible for rendering the remainder of the application's containers and components.
+'App' is responsible for rendering the remainder of the application's containers and components.
 A brief overview of each additional component is provided below.

 ### LoadingContainer